wereallgeek/Mechboard64BracketFiles/README.md

 Most of the files are directly taken from v.1.07 from breadbox64.
 Thanks MtnBuffalo.

 ## faceplate
 However, precise measurements of the key switch holes on the front plate can be problematic.
 The solution is to propose IndogouFox's file that has a 3D rendition of same faceplate.
-They needed it in .STP so we converted it to a step file, also available here.
+They needed it in .STP so we converted it to a step file using an online converter.

 ## Mounting area
 Another area of contention is the mounting holes.
 Not wanting approximations they demanded something more precise than the .AI file.
 I came up with measurements and made an updated technical drawing specifying hole positionning and measurements.